mt-digital/writings/iatv_corpus_whitepaper.md

-# Cable News Programming and the Mind
+% Cable News Programming and the Mind (Notes/Whitepaper)
+% Matthew Turner
+% August 28, 2016

-## Introduction
+# Introduction

 The world is full of opposing forces that hold the whole in a state of perpetual tension.
 Without that tension the thing would cease to exist.
 When